The Bankrate promise

 - Mosquito repellent

 You may also want to consider how you will cook if the power is out or plan meals that do not need cooking.
+Since many restaurants may be out of power after a storm, it’s best not to rely on the possibility of takeout.
+Instead, consider using your barbeque grill (if you have one).
 Be sure to update your hurricane preparedness kit before the start of every hurricane season and keep the items in a safe, dry place.

 Make an evacuation plan